 As part of its smart home range of products, it sells indoor video cameras and motion and window sensors.
 Its inexpensive cameras provide HD vision and two-way talk and motion alerts through the Mi Home/Xiaomi Home App.
 Cloud storage subscriptions for video footage are also available.

-As part of our home security awards research, we ask consumers to rate the main factors that contribute to their overall satisfaction with their purchases, and three factors stand out: Performance & Reliability, Features & Functionality, and Connectivity.
+As part of our home security awards research, we ask consumers to rate the main factors that contribute to their overall satisfaction with their purchases.

-Here’s the full rundown of what the consumers in our survey said were the main things they considered when rating their home security choices:
+Here’s the full rundown of what the consumers in our survey say are the main things they considered when rating their home security choices:

 Security system is part of a wider smart-home set-up: 21%